 The US government has been in partial shutdown since December 22, 2018, as President Trump continues to demand more than $5 billion for the border wall between US and Mexico.
 At this time, since the Democrats control the House, they continue to suggest that they won’t agree to any new money for the wall.
 Though Trump would not declare a state of national emergency, the White House has already started the groundwork in the event that a major problem arises.
 Till date, this is the longest shutdown in the history of America.

 What Does This Shutdown Mean?

 This partial government shutdown would lead to a serious impact on the 800,000 federal employees including the essential jobs that are required to work without pay.
 This would suggest that most government offices and national monuments would not be functional.
-As of now, it is difficult to predict layoffs or companies closing down or seeing companies slash up to one-third of its staff due to mergers and acquisitions.
+As of now due to the US government shutdown, it is difficult to predict layoffs or companies closing down or seeing companies slash up to one-third of its staff due to mergers and acquisitions.

 Why the Shutdown?